hazelcast/hazelcast-jet/site/website/blog/2020-07-16-designing-evergreen-cache-cdc.md

 1. Get a stream of Jet `ChangeRecord` items

-2. Create the sink to write to, a remote map
+2. Create the sink to write to a remote map

 3. Name of the remote map